darkroth/GettingData/README.md

 Step 4: note that this step has already been completed in step 1 (merging step)

-Step 5: process the subset to calculate the average values of each variable following grouping by each activity and each subject
+Step 5: process the subset to calculate the average values of each variable following grouping by each activity and each subject.
+This uses a temporary 3d array to store the values of the averages being calculated by tapply(), and this array is then "unrolled" to get the output into a 2-d layout.